Arizona Students Get a Jump on Career Education with ‘Possible Futures’

 The state, along with California, is piloting JFF’s new Possible Futures curriculum.
 It encourages students to explore their strengths and interests in connection with real-world educational and career opportunities.
 The curriculum helps students learn who they are, who they want to be, and what they need to do to reach their potential.

-Find out more about Possible Futures
+Learn more about Possible Futures

 Sybil Francis, president and CEO, Center for the Future of Arizona